The Mandela House, Soweto

 Where to stay

-Soweto has a wide variety of home stays; Johannesburg has all the big-city accommodation choices.
+Soweto has a wide variety of home stays plus the Soweto Hotel; Johannesburg has all the big-city accommodation choices.

 What to eat

-Try the African dishes on offer at one or more of the various restaurants around Soweto.
+Try the African dishes at one or more of the various restaurants around Soweto.

-Soweto has an exciting range of happenings on offer throughout the year.
+Soweto has an exciting range of happenings throughout the year.
 The official Johannesburg website will have the major events listed.

 Mandela merchandise on sale at the Mandela House includes books, caps, DVDs, T-shirts and pens.
 There is also a good bookshop at the Hector Pieterson Museum, and people selling local crafts outside the museum, just around the corner from the house.